jetbrains-academy/sql-course/Lesson5/task4/task.md

 We can use more than one grouping column in a `GROUP BY` clause, separating them with commas.
 In this case all rows in the same group will have the same values in the same grouping columns.
 Let's look at the `Flight` table.
-Depending on how we group, we can count different things:
+Depending on how we group, we count different things:

 ```sql
 -- This counts the flights to each planet